 Backpackers on a small budget will find very affordable accommodation for 20-30 Bs.
 These hostels will provide very basic rooms and it is recommended to have a sleeping bag as it gets very cold at night.
 You can find some of these hostels online but the majority doesn’t have an online presence.

-As with food, the range of choice for accommodation is wide and with some research you can find what suits your needs best, there are hotels on the shore of the lake, others near the center, eco-lodges and more luxurious options.
+As with food, the range of choice for accommodation is wide and with some research you can find what suits your needs best, there are hotels on the shore of the lake and others near the center.
+There are also eco-lodges and more luxurious options.
 Prices range between 4 USD to about 150 USD per person per night.

 How to get to Isla del Sol

 The only way to get to Isla del Sol is by boat from Copacabana (or from Yampupata if you are hiking there).
 However, you can hire a private boat from Copacabana which could cost about 40-100 USD depending on your itinerary or you can take a public shared boat for 5-7 USD.

 Please note: When arriving to Isla del Sol you will be charged an an admission fee of 10 bolivianos.

 Boat from Copacabana to Isla del Sol

 Shared boats leave twice a day at 8:30 and 13:30 and the journey takes about 1:30 hours to the south part of the island and 2 hours to the north side.
 Boats stop on both sides so make sure to specify where you want to be dropped off and, if you are doing the trip in one day, where you want to be picked up.